 By using time-boxed, fixed schedule Sprints of 1-4 weeks, new features are delivered quickly and frequently, with a high level of predictability.
 This also provides the opportunity to release or beta test the software earlier than planned if there is sufficient business value.

 Because each Sprint is a fixed duration, the cost is predictable and limited to the amount of work that can be performed by the team in the fixed-schedule time box.
 Combined with the estimates provided prior to each Sprint, the company can more readily understand the approximate cost of each feature, which improves decision making about the priority of features and the need for additional iterations.

-Lastly, a key benefit of an Agile methodology is that, unlike a Waterfall model, it allows for change.
+Another key benefit of an Agile methodology is that, unlike a Waterfall model, it allows for change.
 While the team needs to stay focused on delivering an agreed-to subset of the product’s features during each iteration, there is an opportunity to constantly refine and reprioritize the overall product backlog.
 New or changed backlog items can be planned for the next iteration, providing the opportunity to introduce changes within a few weeks.

 Although there are many benefits of Agile software development, there are also a number of common challenges that prevent many teams from successfully scaling Agile processes out to the enterprise level.
 In Forrester’s State of Agile 2017: Agile at Scale development study, both large and small firms cited the following as the top 3 barriers to Agile adoption: